Ericclck/FinancialDataStructureAndMetaLabeling-Section1-/README.md

 The example above shows a return series based on prediction on test data, containing overlapping samples due to the Triple Barriers method.

+### Summary ###
-The primary model is a simple cross moving average model with a 100-ticks vs 1000-ticks window, while the secondary model is a Random Forest model with 1000 trees and a maximum depth of 5.
-The performance of these models is surprising, considering that they can generate profit even when commissions are taken into account.
+The primary model is a simple cross moving average model with a 100-ticks vs 1000-ticks window, <br>
+while the secondary model is a Random Forest model with 1000 trees and a maximum depth of 5. <br>
+The performance of these models is surprising, <br>
+considering that they can generate profit even when commissions are taken into account.